 If you plan a trip to Dubai, you should know that it will not be overly cheap.
-There is no real “budget” traveling to Dubai.
+There is no actual “budget” for traveling to Dubai.
 Accommodations are pretty expensive, and also, Dubai is not a small city where you would walk or ride a bike to explore everything but saving money in Dubai IS POSSIBLE.

 There are many great free things to do in Dubai, and cheap holidays to Dubai is possible.
 You have to know how to find the good, free things in Dubai that don’t break the bank.

 After naming my favorite free things to do, I also give more budget tips for Dubai.
 Find out how to travel to Dubai on a budget for accommodation, food, public transportation, and so on.

 Disclaimer: This post contains affiliate links which means, I might earn a small commission when you buy a product/service via my link (no extra cost at you).
 More about it here.

 Free Things to do in Dubai